KingCueio/Survival-Commands-in-IRPH/README.md

        - This command lists all players who have the Most Skill such as: Acrobatics,Alchemy,Archery,Axes,Excavation, Fishing,Herbalism,Mining,Repair,Salvage,Smelting,Swords,Taming,Unarmed,WoodCutting
      - /msg or /tell
-       - This command allows you to private message to the specific player.
+       - This command allows you to private message to the specific player..
-     - /near
-       - This command allows you to lists all players who is/are near to you.
      - /party join [Name] [Password]
        - This command allows you to join in someone's party.
 You will have to type the password if they have password.
 If they dont, just type the name.
      - /partychat